Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Static properties

-the Hamiltonian of the cavity system (the $(N-1)$-particle system with the site $i$ removed).
-After the correlation with $\bS_{i}$ is subtracted, the field distribution $p'(\bb_{i})$ has very simple statistical properties.
-In the limit $d \to \infty$, $p'(\bb_{i})$ becomes Gaussian:
+Thanks to the fact that the correlation between $\bb_{i}$ and $\bS_{i}$ is subtracted in $p'(\bb_{i})$, the cavity distribution has simple statistical properties in large dimensions.
+In the limit $d \to \infty$, as shown below, $p'(\bb_{i})$ is simply a Gaussian: